Rental agreement: Real estate rental

 When renting real estate, the person(s) or party who lives in or occupies the real estate is often called a tenant, paying rent to the owner of the property, often called a landlord (or landlady).
 The real estate rented may be all or part of almost any real estate, such as an apartment, house, building, business office(s) or suite, land, farm, or merely an inside or outside space to park a vehicle, or store things all under real estate law.

 The tenancy agreement for real estate is often called a lease, and usually involves specific property rights in real property, as opposed to chattels.

-A rental agreement is often called a lease, especially when real estate is rented.
 In addition to the basics of a rental (who, what, when, how much), a real estate rental may go into much more detail on these and other issues.
 The real estate may be rented for housing, parking a vehicle(s), storage, business, agricultural, institutional, or government use, or other reasons.